namkoong-lab/Inductive-biases-exchangeable-sequence/README.md

 This repository contains the code for the paper "Architectural and Inferential Inductive Biases For Exchangeable Sequence Modeling".

 ## Intorduction
 We study the inferential and architectural inductive biases for exchangeable sequence modeling.
 For the inference stage, we compare one-step inference and multi-step inference.
 We highlight a fundamental limitation of the prevalent single-step generation approach: inability to distinguish between epistemic and aleatoric uncertainty.
-However, multi-step autoregressive generation; enables superior uncertainty quantification that translates into better performance on downstream decision-making tasks
+However, multi-step autoregressive generation; enables superior uncertainty quantification that translates into better performance on downstream decision-making tasks.
 For architectural inductive biases - we compare cutom architectures that try to enforce exchangeability to the standard causal architectures.
-We demonstrate that custom architectures can significantly underperform standard causal architectures
+We demonstrate that custom architectures can significantly underperform standard causal architectures.

+## Key components

+- Synthetic data generation
+- Transformer model architectures - C-permutation inveriant architecture and Standard causal architecture
+- Single-step and Multi-step inference
+- Downstream tasks - Multi-Armed Bandits, Active Learning

 ## File Structure